What is a Serotonin Antagonist?

 - Buspirone: due to nefazodone’s CYP3A4 inhibition, may increase blood plasma concentrations and increase the risk of adverse effects.

-- HMG CoA reductase inhibitors: due to nefazodone’s CYP3A4 inhibition, could increase serum concentration of certain statin drugs and increase the risk of rhabdomyolysis (breakdown of muscle tissue that can lead to kidney damage).
+- HMG CoA reductase inhibitors: due to nefazodone’s CYP3A4 inhibition, could increase the serum concentration of certain statin drugs and increase the risk of rhabdomyolysis (breakdown of muscle tissue that can lead to kidney damage).

 - Haloperidol: when combined with nefazodone, may not be cleared from the body as quickly, necessitating a lower dose.